fernando-duarte/X17A5/README.md

 ### 3.5 	Output Files

-   * `unstructured_assets.csv` & `unstructured_liable.csv` represent the asset and liability & equity balance sheets respectively, non-aggregated by line items for each broker-dealers per filing year - where our values correspond to parsed FOCUS reports.
+   * `asset_name_map.csv` & `liability_name_map.csv` represent the asset and liability & equity line item mappings, as determined by our logistic regression classifier model - mapping balance-sheet line items to one of our pre-defined accounting groups.

-   * `asset_name_map.csv` & `liability_name_map.csv` represent the asset and liability & equity line item mappings, as detrmined by our logistic regression classifier model - mapping balance-sheet line items to one of our pre-defined accounting groups.
+   * `unstructured_assets` & `unstructured_liable` folders: represent the asset and liability & equity balance sheets respectively, non-aggregated by line items for each broker-dealers per filing year - where our values correspond to parsed FOCUS reports.
+This is done for chunks ('cuts') of 1 000 balance sheets at a time

    * `structured_assets.csv` & `structured_liability.csv` represent the asset and liability & equity balance sheets respectively, aggregating by line items for each broker-dealers per filing year - where aggregation is determined by a logistic regression classifier model and values correspond to parsed FOCUS reports.